-Both gray divorce and high-asset divorce pose their own challenges.
-When a divorcing couple over 50 also has high assets, the issues can overlap with one another.
+Both gray divorce and High-Net worth divorce pose their own challenges.
+When a divorcing couple over 50 also has high-net worth, the issues can overlap with one another.
 U.S. News and World Report describes some of these issues.

 1. Ignorance of financial matters

-In high-asset couples, it is common for one spouse to handle most of the financial matters and for the other to be largely ignorant of them.
+In High-Net worth couples, it is common for one spouse to handle most of the financial matters and for the other to be largely ignorant of them.
 In the event of a divorce, the latter spouse can be at a distinct disadvantage.

 There is often a gendered aspect to this issue, with the husband typically handling the finances and the wife being in ignorance of them.

 It is also common for one spouse in a High-Net worth marriage to have earned most of the money in the relationship while the other has not worked.
 If the spouse who earned the money was also the one primarily responsible for managing household finances, this can put the other spouse at an even greater disadvantage.

 A premarital agreement identifies separate property so that, in the event of a divorce, each spouse gets back what he or she owned prior to the marriage.
 Unfortunately, if the marriage took place many decades ago, there may not have been a prenuptial agreement because of the stigma surrounding them at the time.
 This may make property division more difficult and contentious.